josephbeuysmum/Dertisch/README.md

 Most design patterns are *simple design patterns* in that they translate their own purposes well without regard of how they relate to other patterns in a given app.
 When put together - a factory, some observers, and a decorator, say - it sounds like the plot of a surrealist movie: there is no common element tying these metaphors together.
 Writers describe this situation as **mixed metaphors**: the literary equivalent of an **anti-pattern** or **bad code smell**.
 Dertisch alleviates this bad smell by implementing a *complex design pattern*: the metaphors make sense in isolation *but also* collectively.
 And a good restaurant has a very similar structure to a good app:

--   Most restaurants are variations on a Restaurant/Kitchen theme, and most app architectures are variations on a View/Model theme.
+-   Most restaurants are variations on a salle/kitchen theme, and most app architectures are variations on a view/model theme.
--   The customer section of a good restaurant is visually enticing, warm and comfortable, and on brand for its particular cuisine.
-Good Views do likewise.
+-   *La salle* of a good restaurant is visually enticing, warm and comfortable, and on brand for its particular cuisine.
+Good app views are likewise.
 -   The kitchen of a good restaurant is clean, efficient, well organised, and focused on the preperation of raw ingredients.
-App Good Models do likewise.
+Good app models are likewise.
--   A good restaurant maintains a clear division between its customer section and its kitchen, with the waiting staff connecting the two.
-Good Apps do likewise.
+-   A good restaurant maintains a clear division between its salle and its kitchen, with the waiting staff connecting the two.
+Good apps are likewise.

 `Dertisch`'s restaurant design pattern is compromised of multiple simple design patterns divided into three categories: